 3).
 You've Had Success Otherwise

 You know your audience better than anyone.
 You know the students on the university campus or the workers in your office building.
 No amount of statistics or research is going to argue against your own personal experience.
 If you find you have better success reaching students about the closed road near the library at 9am on Saturday by all means keep it up!
-The above sections are merely suggestions, and it will take a bit of trial and error for you to find the perfect timing for your own FM department's pages.
+The above sections are merely suggestions, and it will take a bit of trial and error for you to find the perfect timing for your own facilities management department's pages.